LastSpot/email-management-project/sortify-web/docs/configuration.md

 These variables are for connecting to an SMTP server to send emails, used by the contact form.

-- `SMPT_HOST`: The hostname of your SMTP provider (e.g., `smtp.gmail.com`).
+- `SMTP_HOST`: The hostname of your SMTP provider (e.g., `smtp.gmail.com`).
-- `SMPT_PORT`: The port your SMTP provider uses (e.g., 465 or 587).
+- `SMTP_PORT`: The port your SMTP provider uses (e.g., 465 or 587).
-- `SMPT_USER`: The username or email address for authenticating with the SMTP server.
+- `SMTP_USER`: The username or email address for authenticating with the SMTP server.
-- `SMPT_PASSWORD`: The password or app-specific password for the SMTP user.
+- `SMTP_PASSWORD`: The password or app-specific password for the SMTP user.

-### Backend API Configuration

-- `BACKEND_API_URL`: The full base URL for the external backend API that this frontend application will communicate with.